mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 As mentioned before, the service provided by the template is configured through the file `application.properties` but we went ahead and linked the necessary variables to your environment variables (please refer to the table in the [overview](#overview) section).

 :::danger
-Since the connection to a DB2 is always with a specific database instead of a host, more than one database cannot be observed at the same time like in MySQL or Oracle.
+Since the connection to a DB2 is always with a specific database instead of a host, more than one database cannot be observed at the same time like in MySQL or Oracle, as mentioned [here](https://debezium.io/documentation/reference/2.2/connectors/db2.html#db2-property-database-dbname).
-Because of that we've replaced the `DATABASES_LIST` env var for the `DATABASE_NAME` (name of the DB you want to observe) and the `SCHEMAS_LIST` (comma separated list of the schemas you want to observe).
+Because of that we've replaced the `DATABASES_LIST` env var for the `DATABASE_NAME` (name of the DB you want to observe).
 :::

-If the configuration we've mapped is not enough to cover your needs you can directly modify the `application.properties` config map file in the connector service following the official indications of the [Debezium Plugin](https://debezium.io/documentation/reference/2.1/connectors/db2#db2-connector-properties).
+If the configuration we've mapped is not enough to cover your needs you can directly modify the `application.properties` config map file in the connector service following the official indications of the [Debezium Plugin](https://debezium.io/documentation/reference/2.2/connectors/db2#db2-connector-properties).
-Keep in mind that the template is based on the [Debezium Server](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html) image so the declared properties must follow the convention.
+Keep in mind that the template is based on the [Debezium Server](https://debezium.io/documentation/reference/2.2/operations/debezium-server.html) image so the declared properties must follow the convention.

 Here's an example of the full configuration for the plugin: